 If the behaviour continues, the Headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
-For complainants who excessively contact Whickham School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+For complainants who excessively contact any of our schools, or the Trust Office, causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will be reviewed after six months.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from Whickham School.
+This may include barring an individual from our school.